LauryssenNick/design-system-poc/tokens/doc/tokens.md

 ### State

 States are especially useful for interactive elements.
-However there may be other stateful aspects of your UI to consider.

 ```
---ktn-semantic-color-primary-disabled
+--ktn-semantic-color-primary-hover
 ```